trafficinc/fireline/README.md

 > PHP based WAF (Web Application Firewall)

+To install:

-Copy fireline.php file in `config-webroot` folder to the web root of your web app, in `Laravel`,`CodeIgniter` it is in the `/public` folder.
+Download project, then copy `fireline` __folder__ above web root and copy fireline.php file in `config-webroot` folder to the web root of your web app, in `Laravel`,`CodeIgniter` it is in the `/public` folder.
 Also, make sure the `fireline` directory is one above the web root:

 ````
 | fireline/